There’s Room for You

 Creativity is inside every single one of us.
 As you embark on your own yellow brick road of becoming, like Dorothy, you are sure to inspire others along the way in the same way we are inspired by our creative heroes.

-It is examples of humanity at its best that helps you rise into the best version of yourself.
+Examples of humanity at its best helps you rise into the best version of yourself.
 So immerse in that which inspires and uplifts you.
 Get inspired to be your best self, and you will automatically inspire others!

-So use these examples of fantastic creators, not to stymie you, but to propel you to not delay another day of doing the work that matters to you.
+Use these examples of fantastic creators — and add your own — to propel you into your future… to not delay another day of doing the work that matters to you.
 Send your creations out into the world to become what they may become.
 You can figure out all the details along the way.

 Your creativity sets positive ripples in motion and reaches shores unknown.